Stay Curious, Challenge Yourself, Make a Difference

 Morning Launch (8:30-8:45AM)

-When 12:25 rolls around, everybody cleans up from lunch, finishes up their games and projects, and gets ready for project time.
+When 12:25 rolls around, everybody finishes up their games and gets ready for project time.
 The current challenge, eShip, is broken into islands (units) that focus on the steps and skills needed to start a business.
 Will has reached the island where he will estimate his budget for materials, labor, and sunk costs.
-He’s been struggling a little with the concept of fixed costs versus variable costs, and he asks Maxwell for help.
-Maxwell has finished his work and helps Will determine which of his costs are fixed.
+He’s been struggling a little with the concept of fixed costs versus variable costs, and he asks Anna for help.
+Anna has finished her work and helps Will determine which of his costs are fixed.
 Will computes the numbers and it looks like his origami box business can be profitable!
 Now he just needs to sell his budgeted amount at the Children’s Business Fair!
 He finishes up his eShip island page and files it away in his project binder.

 Clean Up & Close the Day (2:45-3:15PM)

-Back from PE, it’s time to wrap up the day.
+After project, it’s time to wrap up the day.
 Will goes to the classroom sink, grabs a paper towel and a spray bottle and begins spraying and wiping tables.
 Every student has chosen a clean up job, and wiping the tables is his for this week.
 CJ has the same job and they work together while the rest of the students pick up materials, sweep up, and put away books in the library.
-The students finish clean up at 3:00 and sit down with the guides in the library to wrap up the day.
+The students finish clean up at 3:00 and sit down with the guides to wrap up the day.
 Kids discuss their eShip progress.
-Anna wants everybody to know she’s decided to sell homemade candles at the Business Fair, M.J. is excited to remind everyone about the Book Club meeting she’s leading tomorrow morning, Josh mentions that Socratic Lunch, where the kids will discuss the role of robotics in society, will be tomorrow, too, and Loretta reminds everyone that Maria is going to be at school for art class.
-Josh wraps up the meeting and students get up to pack backpacks, switch to outdoor shoes, check for parents gathering outside the front door, and get their coats.
-As parents arrive Loretta sends each kid out the door, Will says goodbye to the guides and his friends, and heads out to meet his mom, eager to tell her about what’s ahead for tomorrow.
+Anna wants everybody to know she’s decided to sell homemade candles at the Business Fair, M.J. is excited to remind everyone about the Book Club meeting she’s leading tomorrow morning, Dan mentions that Socratic Lunch, where the kids will discuss the role of robotics in society, will be tomorrow, too.
+Dan wraps up the meeting and students get up to pack backpacks, switch to outdoor shoes, check for parents gathering outside the front door, and get their coats.
+As parents arrive Ishita sends each kid out the door, Will says goodbye to the guides and his friends, and heads out to meet his mom, eager to tell her about what’s ahead for tomorrow.